 The COVID-19 pandemic and federal, state and local government responses and restrictions thereto have significantly disrupted, and are expected to continue to significantly disrupt, our business.
 As a result of this pandemic and subsequent government mandates and health official recommendations and restrictions, hotel demand was nearly eliminated during the second quarter of 2020 and occupancy levels reached historic lows.
-While our operations have improved, they are still below pre-pandemic levels overall, and there can be no assurance that our operations will continue to improve or that our operations will not deteriorate again as a result of surges in the pandemic and government, business and individual responses.
+While our operations have significantly improved, they are still below pre-pandemic levels in some markets, and there can be no assurance that our operations will continue to improve or that our operations will not deteriorate again as a result of surges in the pandemic and government, business and individual responses.
 Certain states and cities, including those where our hotels are located, reacted to the pandemic by instituting quarantines, restrictions on travel, "shelter in place" rules, restrictions on the types of business that may continue to operate, and/or restrictions on the types of construction projects that may be reinstated.
 In response to the COVID-19 pandemic in 2020, we temporarily suspended operations at the vast majority of our hotels.
-However, by July 1, 2021, all of the hotels whose operations had been suspended due to the pandemic had been re-opened, with the exception of 1 Hotel San Francisco (formerly Hotel Vitale), whose operations remained suspended until the completion of its renovation and repositioning in 2022.
-The majority of our hotels are running in a more limited capacity as compared to pre-pandemic levels.
-Use of our cash during this period of lower demand and certain restrictive covenants of our credit agreements have reduced the amount of cash available for hotel capital expenditures, future business opportunities and other purposes, including distributions to our shareholders.
-To preserve liquidity, we have worked with our operators to significantly reduce staffing and expenses at our hotels, reduced the quarterly cash dividend on our common shares to \$0.01 per share and reduced planned capital expenditures.
-While we have taken steps to increase our cash position and preserve our financial flexibility, given the unprecedented impact of COVID-19 on the global market and our hotel operations, we cannot assure you that these steps will prove to be sufficient or that our forecast or the assumptions we used to estimate our liquidity requirements will be correct.
+The hotels reopened through the first half of 2021 and operations and occupancy began to increase through 2021 and 2022.
+The majority of our hotels have returned to normal operations although some markets are still recovering and have not yet reached pre-pandemic occupancy levels.
+Use of our cash during this period of lower demand and certain restrictive covenants of our credit agreements reduced the amount of cash available for hotel capital expenditures, future business opportunities and other purposes, including distributions to our shareholders.
+To preserve liquidity, we worked with our operators to significantly reduce staffing and expenses at our hotels, reduced the quarterly cash dividend on our common shares to \$0.01 per share.
+While we have returned to positive cash flows, we cannot assure you that these steps will prove to be sufficient or that our forecast or the assumptions we used to estimate our liquidity requirements will be correct.